stevenlovegrove/Pangolin/README.txt

 == What is Pangolin ==

-Pangolin is a Lightweight collection of utilities for rapid vision prototyping.
+Pangolin is a lightweight rapid development library for managing OpenGL display / interaction and video input.
+At its heart is a simple OpenGl viewport manager which can help to modularise 3D visualisation without adding to its complexity, and offers an advanced but intuitive 3D navigation handler.
+Pangolin also provides a mechanism for manipulating program variables through config files and ui integration.

-At its heart is a simple OpenGl display library which can help manage viewports and offers an advanced but intuitive 3D navigation handler.
-Pangolin also provides a mechanism for manipulating program variables through config files and ui integration, and offers a simple mechanism for lightweight video input.
+The ethos of Pangolin is to reduce the boilerplate code that normally gets written to visualise and interact with (typically image and 3D based) systems, without compromising performance.

 == Required Dependencies ==